Lopolin-LP/justified-gallery-viewer/README.md

 ## ToDo
 - Change image viewer to [PhotoSwipe](https://github.com/dimsemenov/photoswipe), perchance
+- Don't make imported collections have the same ID as previously
+  - -> could lead to collisions if IDs are the same, though very unlikely, unless you import the same collection twice

 ### Overkill
 Things that really don't need to be -> With a reason as to why overkill